Complementary, Alternative, or Integrative Health: What’s In a Name?

 - Massage therapy may lead to short-term improvements in pain and mood in patients with advanced cancer.

-- Yoga may relieve the persistent fatigue that some women experience after breast cancer treatment.
+- Yoga may relieve the persistent fatigue that some women experience after breast cancer treatment, according to the results of a preliminary study.

 Integrative Approaches and Health-Related Behaviors